stephane-vergier/java-database-capstone/user-stories.md

 ## Admin Login
 **Title:**
-_As a Administrator, I want to log into the portal with your username and password to manage the platform securely._
+_As a Administrator, I want to log into the portal with my username and password to manage the platform securely._

 **Acceptance Criteria:**
 1. Administrator can enter email